 Fresh New Year Winter Home Makeover

 Hello foxes!!
-It’s my first official post of the new year and I’m so excited to finally get to share all the results of my flipping and fluffing — I’ve got so much to show you between the living room, dining room & kitchen, and to so much to share with you about how I’ve got the house looking new, without spending a lot!
+It’s my first official post of the new year and I’m so excited to finally get to share all the results of my flipping and fluffing – I’ve got so much to show you between the living room, dining room & kitchen, and to so much to share with you about how I’ve got the house looking new, without spending a lot!
+From using services similar to PDS Painting Birmingham to bargain hunting in Walmart, we have absolutely transformed this space into something practical and stylish!
 This is also my first post of 2019 partnering with Better Homes & Gardens at Walmart.
 I love working as a brand ambassador, and sharing my ideas & favorites finds with you all!